East Bay Montessori

 Music - Orff Approach

 East Bay Montessori's music program follows the Orff Schulwerk method, which works beautifully in partnership with the Montessori philosophy.
 Students focus on percussion-based instruments with a focus on rhythm and movement.
-We also incorporate group dance to bring in movement and to foster a fun, positive experience to music for students of all ages.
+We also incorporate group dance to bring in movement and to foster a fun, positive experience towards music for students of all ages.
 Our school hosts concerts in the winter and spring, and many other school events incorporate song and dance from the music program.

 Visual Arts